-Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate year round.
+Moderate, mitigated to Low: Potential health risk to U.S. personnel is Moderate, mitigated to Low, year round.
 Transmission typically requires close and prolonged contact with an active case of pulmonary or laryngeal TB, although it also can occur with more incidental contact.
 Individuals with prolonged indoor exposure to the local population are at increased risk for latent TB infection.